VParton/bbccIR/README.md

 ```

 This format of making connections to and storing data will apply to any
-other tables you would like to incoporate into R. You can also use the
+other tables you would like to incorporate into R. You can also use the
-“Connections” tab that is part of the *Enviornment, History, and
+“Connections” tab that is part of the *Environment, History, and
 Connections* pane if you prefer that method.

 Dual Enrollment